(excerpted from Shibumi, by Trevanian)

 “Beyond being merely a game, Go can take on other meanings to its devotees: an analogy for life, an intense meditation, a mirror of one’s personality, an exercise in abstract reasoning, a mental ‘workout’ or, when played well, a beautiful art in which black and white dance in delicate balance…” American Go Assn.

-MORE ABOUT GO
+PMORE ABOUT GO

-Go originated in China nearly 4,000 years ago.
+Go originated in China more than 3,000 years ago.
 It’s easy to learn, difficult to master.
 From the preface of the book Way to Go, by Karl Baker: “The game of GO is the essence of simplicity and the ultimate in complexity all at the same time.
 It is taught earnestly at military officer training schools in the Orient, as an exercise in military strategy.
 It is also taught in the West at schools of philosophy as a means of understanding the interplay of intellect and intuition.”
 Download The Way to Go for free, if you want to know more.
 Find it under “Learn to Play” at: usgo.org